ruby-processing/PiCrate/docs/_libraries/processing.md

 ### Installing contributed vanilla processing libraries ###

 Install libraries to your `~/.picrate/libraries` folder.
-NB: this created for you when you install the `glvideo`, `sound` or `video` libraries.
+NB: this created for you when you install the `glvideo` or `sound` libraries.
 The one unfortunate / fortunate thing is that you will be responsible for updating versions manually (can be good / bad thing).

 ```bash
 picrate -i Sound